Movie

 95A Rye Ln, SE15 4ST

 This is probably the only cinema in London where you can catch a film for under a fiver; morning, noon or night you can catch the latest movies for the bargain price of £4.99.
-Yes, it might be a little grotty round the edges and doesn’t look like it’s changed since the 80s, but that just adds to the charm.
+Yes, it may look like it hasn’t changed since the 80s, but that just adds to the charm.

 ELECTRIC CINEMA